miguel-angel-monjas/master-thesis/doc/hadoop-cluster-setup.md

 ```

 ## /etc/hosts update in all instances
-Here it is important to note that private IP addreses must be used (no floating IP addresses are involved here).
+Here it is important to note that private IP addreses must be used in this file (no floating IP addresses are involved here).

 ```bash
 echo "